 Installing missing or corrupt drivers

-Drivers are the key part of the operating system because Windows 10 uses drivers in order to work with your hardware.
+Drivers are a key part of the operating system because Windows 10 uses drivers in order to work with your hardware.
 If a certain driver is outdated or corrupted, that can cause kmode_exception_not_handled.
 Incompatibility is most likely to occur if you have recently upgraded your OS to Windows 10.
 Drivers may also become corrupt without any obvious reason.

 To check if the error is caused by a faulty drive, run an automatic driver update or manually update the drivers to the latest available versions.
 Install the latest drivers for any newly installed hardware device.
 If no new hardware has been installed, make sure you have the latest drivers for the below devices.